hansadikumanayake-commits/Disaster-Report-System/README.md

 The system also includes role-based access.
 Normal users can access the disaster report form.
 Admin users can access the admin panel.

-The system uses OpenStreetMap in the user form, so an interactive map is displayed.
-When the user clicks on a certain place on the map, the latitude and longitude of that selected place are automatically detected and displayed in the form.
+The system uses OpenStreetMap with Leaflet.js instead of Google Maps.
+Users can select the disaster location by clicking on the map, using their current location, or manually entering latitude and longitude.

-The selected latitude and longitude are saved in the database and shown in the admin panel.
-The admin can view the reported disaster location on a map using the saved latitude and longitude.
+The selected latitude and longitude are saved in the database and displayed in the admin panel.
+The admin can view the reported disaster location on an OpenStreetMap map using the saved coordinates.

 This system is designed for disaster situations that may occur in Sri Lanka.

+---

 ## Project Overview

 This system is developed as a local web-based disaster reporting system.
 It runs using XAMPP, PHP, MySQL, and phpMyAdmin.

+The system has two main user roles:

+1. Normal users
+2. Admin users

-The system has two main users: normal users and admins.
-Normal users can submit disaster reports.
+Normal users can submit disaster reports through the disaster report form.

 Admin users can view all submitted reports through the admin panel.

-The system collects disaster details, user contact details, district, Grama-Niladhari Division, latitude, longitude, and disaster photos.
+The system collects user details, disaster details, district, Grama-Niladhari Division, latitude, longitude, and disaster photos.

-OpenStreetMap is used to display maps in the system.
-The map allows users to select the exact disaster location by clicking on the map.
+OpenStreetMap is used to display interactive maps in both the user form and admin panel.

+---

 ## Purpose of the System

-The purpose of this system is to make disaster reporting easier and more organized.
+The purpose of this system is to make disaster reporting easier, faster, and more organized.

-Instead of keeping disaster details manually, the system stores the submitted reports in a database.
+Instead of keeping disaster details manually, the system stores submitted disaster reports in a database.

-This allows the admin to view disaster reports, check uploaded photos, identify the district and Grama-Niladhari Division, and view the incident location on a map.
+This allows the admin to view disaster reports, check uploaded photos, identify the district and Grama-Niladhari Division, and view the exact disaster location on a map.

-The map feature helps to identify the exact location of the disaster more clearly.
+The map feature helps to identify the disaster location more clearly using latitude and longitude.

+---

 ## Main Features

-* Submit disaster reports through a client form
-* Login to the system using username and password
+* User login with username and password
-* Generate OTP automatically by the system for verification
-* Verify OTP before accessing the system
+* OTP verification before accessing the system
-* Generate a new OTP if the OTP is wrong or expired
+* OTP generated automatically by the system
+* OTP valid for 5 minutes
 * Role-based access for users and admins
 * Normal users can access the disaster report form
 * Admin users can access the admin panel
-* Logout from the system
+* Logout function
+* Submit disaster reports through a form
-* Enter user details like name and contact number
+* Enter user name and contact number
 * Select disaster type from a dropdown list
 * Select district from a dropdown list
-* Enter the Grama-Niladhari Division
+* Enter Grama-Niladhari Division
-* Display an interactive map in the user form
+* Select disaster location using OpenStreetMap
-* Allow the user to click a place on the map
+* Click on the map to automatically get latitude and longitude
+* Capture current location using browser geolocation
-* Automatically get latitude and longitude from the selected map location
+* Manually enter latitude and longitude if needed
-* Show the selected latitude and longitude in the form
+* Validate latitude and longitude before saving
-* Upload up to three disaster photos
+* Upload up to three disaster-related photos
-* Store report details in a MySQL database
-* Store uploaded photos in an `uploads` folder
+* Store uploaded photos inside the `uploads` folder
-* Store uploaded photo paths in the database
+* Store photo paths in the database
+* Save report details in a MySQL database
-* View all submitted reports in an admin panel
+* View all submitted reports in the admin panel
 * Display uploaded photos in the admin panel
 * Display latitude and longitude in the admin panel
-* Show the disaster location on a map in the admin panel using saved latitude and longitude
+* Show disaster location on OpenStreetMap in the admin panel

-* User can select the disaster incident location using OpenStreetMap.
-* The system uses Leaflet.js to display the interactive map.
-* User can click on the map to automatically fill latitude and longitude.
-* User can also capture the current location using browser geolocation.
-* User can manually enter latitude and longitude if needed.
-* Admin panel displays the incident location on OpenStreetMap using saved coordinates.
-* Latitude and longitude are validated before saving the report.
+---

 ## User Roles

-The system has two user roles.

-Normal users can log in, verify OTP, and access the disaster report form.
-They can submit disaster details, upload photos, and select the disaster location on the map.

-Admin users can log in, verify OTP, and access the admin panel.
-The admin can view all submitted disaster reports, uploaded photos, latitude, longitude, and map location.
+### Normal User

+Normal users can:

+* Log into the system
+* Verify OTP
+* Access the disaster report form
+* Submit disaster details
+* Select location on the map
+* Use current location
+* Manually enter latitude and longitude
+* Upload disaster photos
+* Submit the report

-Normal users cannot access the admin panel directly.
+Normal users cannot access the admin panel.

+### Admin User

+Admin users can:

+* Log into the system
+* Verify OTP
+* Access the admin panel
+* View all submitted disaster reports
+* View user details
+* View disaster type
+* View district and Grama-Niladhari Division
+* View uploaded photos
+* View latitude and longitude
+* View disaster location on OpenStreetMap

+---

 ## How the System Works

 The system starts with the login page.

-The user enters the username and password.
+The user enters a username and password.

-If the login details are correct, the system generates an OTP automatically.
-The user must enter the correct OTP to continue.
+If the login details are correct, the system generates an OTP.

+The user must enter the correct OTP before accessing the system.

-After OTP verification, the system checks the user role.
-Normal users are redirected to the disaster report form.
-Admin users are redirected to the admin panel.
+After OTP verification, the system checks the user's role.

+If the user is a normal user, they are redirected to the disaster report form.

+If the user is an admin, they are redirected to the admin panel.

-In the disaster report form, the user enters their name and contact number.
-The user also selects the disaster type, district, and enters the Grama-Niladhari Division.
+In the disaster report form, the user enters their name, contact number, disaster type, district, and Grama-Niladhari Division.

-An OpenStreetMap map is displayed in the form.
-The user clicks on the exact disaster location on the map.
+The user can then select the disaster location in three ways:

+1. Click on the OpenStreetMap map
+2. Click the current location button
+3. Manually enter latitude and longitude

-When the user clicks on the map, a marker is placed on the selected location.
-The latitude and longitude of that location are automatically detected and displayed in the form.
+When the user selects a location, the latitude and longitude are displayed in the form.

-The user can upload up to three disaster-related photos.
-After clicking the submit button, the data is sent to the PHP backend.
+The user uploads up to three disaster-related photos and submits the form.

+The form data is sent to `submit.php`.

+The `submit.php` file validates the latitude and longitude before saving the report.

-PHP saves the uploaded photos inside the `uploads` folder.
-The report details, photo paths, latitude, and longitude are stored in the MySQL database.
+If the latitude and longitude are valid, the report details and uploaded photo paths are saved in the MySQL database.

+The uploaded photos are stored inside the `uploads` folder.

 The admin panel retrieves all submitted disaster reports from the database.

-The admin can view the user details, disaster type, district, Grama-Niladhari Division, submitted date, uploaded photos, latitude, longitude, and map location.
+The admin can view report details, uploaded photos, latitude, longitude, and the incident location on OpenStreetMap.

-In the admin panel, the saved latitude and longitude are used to display the disaster location on an OpenStreetMap map.
+---

 ## Location and Map Feature

-In this system, users do not need to type latitude and longitude manually.
+The system uses OpenStreetMap instead of Google Maps.

+Leaflet.js is used to display and control the interactive map.

+In the user form, the user can click on the map to select the exact disaster location.

-The system uses an interactive OpenStreetMap map in the user form.
-When the user clicks on a place on the map, the system automatically gets the latitude and longitude of that selected place.
+When the user clicks on the map, a marker is placed on the selected location.
+The latitude and longitude of that location are automatically filled into the form.

-A marker is displayed on the selected location so that the user can clearly see the place they selected.
+The user can also click the current location button to capture their current browser location.

+If needed, the user can manually enter latitude and longitude.

-The selected latitude and longitude values are displayed in the form before submission.
+The system validates latitude and longitude before saving the report.

+Latitude must be between `-90` and `90`.

+Longitude must be between `-180` and `180`.

-These latitude and longitude values are saved in the MySQL database.
-They are used in the admin panel to show the disaster location on a map.
+The saved latitude and longitude are used in the admin panel to show the disaster location on OpenStreetMap with a marker.

-This feature helps the user to report the exact disaster location more accurately.
+---

-## OpenStreetMap Usage
+## OpenStreetMap and Leaflet Usage

-OpenStreetMap is used in this project.

-OpenStreetMap is used to display the map in the user form and admin panel.
+OpenStreetMap is used as the map provider.

-The map is added to the system using JavaScript and Leaflet.
+Leaflet.js is used as the JavaScript map library.

-Leaflet is a JavaScript library used to display interactive maps on web pages.
+Leaflet is used to:

-In the user form, Leaflet is used to show the OpenStreetMap map.
-When the user clicks on the map, JavaScript gets the latitude and longitude values from the clicked location.
+* Display the map in the user form
+* Display the map in the admin panel
+* Add markers to selected locations
+* Get latitude and longitude when the user clicks on the map
+* Move the marker when the user manually enters coordinates

-In the admin panel, Leaflet is used to show the saved disaster location using the latitude and longitude stored in the database.
+* Show the saved disaster location in the admin panel

+The map requires an internet connection because OpenStreetMap tiles are loaded online.

+---

 ## Admin Panel

 The admin panel can only be accessed by admin users.

 The admin panel displays all submitted disaster reports.

-Each report includes the report ID, user details, disaster type, district, Grama-Niladhari Division, submitted date, uploaded photos, latitude, longitude, and map location.
+Each report includes:

+* Report ID
+* User name
+* Contact number
+* Disaster type
+* District
+* Grama-Niladhari Division
+* Latitude
+* Longitude
+* Submitted date and time
+* Uploaded photos
+* Incident location map

-The saved latitude and longitude values are used to place a marker on the map in the admin panel.
+The saved latitude and longitude are used to place a marker on OpenStreetMap.

-The admin panel helps the admin review disaster reports in an organized way and identify the location of each disaster incident clearly.
+This helps the admin clearly identify where the disaster incident happened.

+---

 ## System Access Control

-The system uses sessions to protect pages.
+The system uses PHP sessions to protect pages.

 The disaster report form can only be accessed after user login and OTP verification.